apache/pekko/akka-docs/src/main/paradox/routing.md

 A normal actor can be used for routing messages, but an actor's single-threaded processing can become a bottleneck.
 Routers can achieve much higher throughput with an optimization to the usual message-processing pipeline that allows concurrent routing.
-This is achieved by embedding routers' routing logic directly in their @apidoc[akka.actor.ActorRef] rather than in the router actor.
+This is achieved by embedding routers' routing logic directly in their @apidoc[actor.ActorRef] rather than in the router actor.
 Messages sent to a router's `ActorRef` can be immediately routed to the routee, bypassing the single-threaded router actor entirely.